sachaamm/encoreHotAssetReloader/README.md

 ```shell
 cd server/ && yarn install
 ```
-* Launch webpack encore in watch mode ( at the home folder of your app )
+* Launch webpack encore in watch mode ( at the home folder of your project )
 ```shell
 yarn watch
 ```